davidolorundare/tempus_de_challenge/README.md

 ---

-- The eight and final task is an [Airflow DummyOperator](https://airflow.apache.org/code.html#airflow.operators.dummy_operator.DummyOperator) which does nothing and is used merely to signify the end of the pipeline.
+- The eighth and final task is an [Airflow DummyOperator](https://airflow.apache.org/code.html#airflow.operators.dummy_operator.DummyOperator) which does nothing and is used merely to signify the end of the pipeline.

 #### DAG Pipeline 2